open-telemetry/oteps/text/trace/0234-payload-collection.md

 ### Payload attributes in Logs

-The payload content could be techinically collected both as the the log record body, or as an attribute.
+The payload content could be technically collected both as the the log record body, or as an attribute.
 We think that it's needed to specify the preferred way following a discussion in the logs SIG.
 [This](https://github.com/open-telemetry/opentelemetry-specification/pull/2926) PR references this issue as well.